 I prayed for all of these people as concern for them flooded my heart.
 A friend commented on how heavy my spirit felt.
 It was all that I could do not to cry.
 I was so worried about the pain that everyone else was experiencing and I was blind to my own.
 I was carrying around the burdens of so many, but the weight was getting much too heavy.

+Praying for one another removes our isolation.
 Her prayer did not change the situations that I was praying about, but it changed my perception of feeling alone in the situation.
 We all have struggles that cause us to feel isolated.
 When we share our pain it invites someone else into the sacred space of our heart.
 When we hear the emotions of the heart of someone we love, the reflex should be to take those concerns to God in prayer.
 When we pray for someone else it draws us closer in relationships.
 Praying for your spouse, child, or friend helps them to see how much you love them.
 Almost no one you meet will decline being prayed over.
+Offering to pray for someone is a free and powerful gift you can give to anyone you meet.

+Praying for a friend demonstrates where to bring our burdens.
 Praying for a friend reminds us that we were never meant to carry a heavy emotional load, but to take it to our Father in Heaven.
 He is a big God.
-We can forget the depth of His compassion when we feel overwhelmed with burdens and pain.
+We can forget the depth of his compassion when we feel overwhelmed with burdens and pain.
 In those moments, there is nothing so welcome as the prayer of a friend directing us back to our loving God who longs to carry the weight for us.

+Praying for one another builds our spiritual muscles.
 It may feel uncomfortable to pray out loud.
-It may be outside your comfort zone to stop pray over someone.
+It may be outside your comfort zone to stop and pray over someone.
 Remember that God never instructed us to be comfortable, he instructed us to pray for one another and to bear one another’s burdens.
 James 5 tells us, “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.”
-I would encourage you to take the risk, and in time you will become more comfortable with praying out loud.
-It will become a natural reflex within your community.
+I would encourage you to take the risk, pray out loud, and in time you will become more comfortable lifting your voice.
+It will become a natural reflex to pray over your community.

 Choose to step outside your comfort zone and pray for the needs that you see before you, right there and then.
 Let prayer be the gift you give to a friend by helping bear their burden and directing them before God’s throne!